Whiskey-cured smokey biltong recipe

 I’ve been making biltong for a few years now.
 It took me quite a while to get the initial basic recipe right.
 Knowing how long to soak the meat, when to stop the drying process and the amount of spice to add are all components that need to work together, in order to get great biltong.

-Note: For the below I use a dehydrater.
+Note: For the below, I use a dehydrator.
 I’ve tried both a dehydrator and a biltong box and prefer the former.
-It’s easier to control, faster and the end results are very similar (in my opinion)
+It’s easier to control, faster and the end results are very similar (in my opinion).

 - Half a silverside joint (about £25 worth/1.5kg ish) – you can obviously get a smaller piece but adjust the recipe accordingly.